ohharsen/cse110-w21-group34/specs/adrs/0006-graph-design.md

 * Better represents week history data
 * Looks cleaner in showing user trends
+* Fills the empty space more as opposed to line graph
+*

 Pros and Cons of Other Options

 Line graph

 * Pro: simpler
+* Pro: connected line shows the trend between days
+* Con: more empty space in the graph
-* Con: doesn't fit our data set
+* Con: doesn't fit our data set for only seven days as well as bar graph